TALES FROM THE GOLDILOCKS ZONE

 Released Halloween 2019

-Congratulations to the 12 authors who won our short story contest to be published in our short story anthology "Tales from the Goldilocks Zone!" released Halloween 2019-- illustrated by Hayley Patterson professional doodle-er received her BA in Animation and Illustration from SUNY Fredonia 2018 and worked as a staff illustrator for the university newspaper.
+Congratulations to the 12 authors who won our short story contest published in our short story anthology "Tales from the Goldilocks Zone!"illustrated by Hayley Patterson, professional doodle-er.
+Haley received her BA in Animation and Illustration from SUNY Fredonia 2018 and worked as a staff illustrator for the university newspaper.
 Her work has been featured in galleries in Suffolk County and Long Island, NY as well as the MoCCA Arts Festival in New York City, hosted by the Society of Illustrators.
-To keep up with her, you can follow me on Instagram @hapdoods.
+To keep up with her, you can follow her on Instagram @hapdoods.

 Step into the space boots, high heels, spurs, or flippers of unconventional travelers, those who disappear in the blink of an eye, who fight environmental disasters, hide secrets, believe in true love; those who are looking for a new home, and those who will never go home again.
 This collection features new voices in sci-fi and fantasy who bring worlds of wonder and delight, who find the sweet spot for life.
 And every time, it’s just right.
 Featuring the following short stories: